by Mike Ratliff

 His sacrifice on the Cross was completely sufficient.
 It was once for all unlike the sacrificial system in the Old Covenant, which required daily sacrifices.
 Christ’s redeeming work on the Cross has put away sin.
 Of course, this is referring to all in the New Covenant, not those outside of it.
 Every one of us has but a single life before eternal judgment.
 There are no second chances.
 There is no Purgatory.
 What is this judgment?
 When Christ returns the final judgment will take place.
 His death was to atone for the sins of many.
 When He returns He will save His followers who eagerly await His return.

 What are we to do who are His in this trying time in light of what Christ has done for us?

-19 Therefore, brothers, since we have confidence to enter the holy places by the blood of Jesus, 20 by the new and living way that he opened for us through the curtain, that is, through his flesh, 21 and since we have a great priest over the house of God, 22 let us draw near with a true heart in full assurance of faith, with our hearts sprinkled clean from an evil conscience and our bodies washed with pure water.
-23 Let us hold fast the confession of our hope without wavering, for he who promised is faithful.
-24 And let us consider how to stir up one another to love and good works, 25 not neglecting to meet together, as is the habit of some, but encouraging one another, and all the more as you see the Day drawing near.
-(Hebrews 10:19-25 ESV)
+19 Therefore, brethren, since we have confidence to enter the holy place by the blood of Jesus, 20 by a new and living way which He inaugurated for us through the veil, that is, His flesh, 21 and since we have a great priest over the house of God, 22 let us draw near with a sincere heart in full assurance of faith, having our hearts sprinkled clean from an evil conscience and our bodies washed with pure water.
+23 Let us hold fast the confession of our hope without wavering, for He who promised is faithful; 24 and let us consider how to stimulate one another to love and good deeds, 25 not forsaking our own assembling together, as is the habit of some, but encouraging one another; and all the more as you see the day drawing near.
+Hebrews 10:19-25 (NASB)

 Even so, come soon Lord Jesus!